awesomerank/awesomerank.github.io/lists/mre/awesome-static-analysis.md

 ## Java

 * [Checker Framework ★262](https://github.com/typetools/checker-framework) - Pluggable type-checking for Java http://checkerframework.org/
-* [checkstyle ★2225](https://github.com/checkstyle/checkstyle) - checking Java source code for adherence to a Code Standard or set of validation rules (best practices)
+* [checkstyle ★2364](https://github.com/checkstyle/checkstyle) - checking Java source code for adherence to a Code Standard or set of validation rules (best practices)
 * [ckjm](http://www.spinellis.gr/sw/ckjm/) - calculates Chidamber and Kemerer object-oriented metrics by processing the bytecode of compiled Java files
-* [Error-prone ★2864](https://github.com/google/error-prone) - Catch common Java mistakes as compile-time errors
+* [Error-prone ★2921](https://github.com/google/error-prone) - Catch common Java mistakes as compile-time errors
 * [fb-contrib ★53](https://github.com/mebigfatguy/fb-contrib) - A plugin for FindBugs with additional bug detectors
 * [Find Security Bugs](https://find-sec-bugs.github.io/) - IDE/SonarQube plugin for security audits of Java web applications.
 * [Findbugs ★386](https://github.com/findbugsproject/findbugs) - FindBugs is a program to find bugs in Java programs.
 It looks for patterns are likely to be errors.
 * [HuntBugs ★267](https://github.com/amaembo/huntbugs) - Bytecode static analyzer tool based on Procyon Compiler Tools aimed to supersede FindBugs.
+* [Spoon ★387](https://github.com/INRIA/spoon) - Library to write your own static analyses and architectural rule checkers for Java.
+Can be integrated in Maven and Gradle.
+* [SpotBugs](https://spotbugs.github.io/) - SpotBugs is FindBugs' successor.
+A tool for static analysis to look for bugs in Java code.
 * [OWASP Dependency Check](https://www.owasp.org/index.php/OWASP_Dependency_Check) - Checks dependencies for known, publicly disclosed, vulnerabilities.
 * [Hopper ★32 ⏳1Y](https://github.com/cuplv/hopper) - A static analysis tool written in scala for languages that run on JVM